Jinzhi94/UECM3033_assign2/report.md

 Lastly, i have corrected all the solution we get into 4 decimal places.

+The answer for the first system is [ 1.
+1. 1.] and it is solved by LU method.
+The answer for the second system is [ 1.  -1.
+4.  -3.5  7.  -1. ], it is solved by LU method also.

 ---------------------------------------------------------

 ## Task 2 -- SVD method and image compression